TransLoc App Update

 SafeRide hours of operation and zones

 SafeRide shuttles carry riders between designated shuttle stops at scheduled intervals along a fixed route (view maps below for routes, stop locations, and schedules).
-The fixed-route shuttle service has been temporarily suspended due to the COVID-19 situation.
+The fixed-route shuttle service for the Campus route is scheduled to resume August 31.
+All other fixed route shuttles have been temporarily suspended due to the COVID-19 situation.

 Please note that inclement weather, vehicle maintenance, and heavy traffic conditions may affect the times listed on the schedules.